 GPS Coordinates: 27.196499, -82.485202

-CARLTON RESERVE (officially known as the T. MABRY CARLTON, JR. MEMORIAL RESERVE), includes an approximately 100-acre Sarasota County Park, nestled within an expansive 24,565-acre reserve.
+CARLTON RESERVE (officially known as the T. MABRY CARLTON, JR. MEMORIAL RESERVE) is a very large Sarasota County reserve containing more than 24,500 acres.
 The natural, undisturbed habitats in the reserve include wet prairies (marshes), oak hammocks, pine flatwoods and forested wetlands (swamps).
-The reserve contains more than 100 miles of interconnecting trails, including the 12-mile Myakka Wilderness Trail that continues to Myakka River State Park, on the reserve’s northern border.
-The reserve may be closed during periods of flooding, and permits may be required for some back country trails.
-Check the reserve’s website or call 941 861-5000; you may be transferred to the park naturalist.
+The reserve contains more than 100 miles of interconnecting trails, including the 12-mile Myakka Wilderness Trail that continues to Myakka River State Park on the reserve’s northern border.
+The reserve may be closed during periods of flooding.
+Check the reserve’s website or call Sarasota County offices at 941-861-5000; you may be transferred to the reserve’s Land Manager or other staff.
 No admission fee.

-Featured Birds: Sightings of more than 150 bird species have been reported by eBirders.
+Featured Birds: Sightings of more than 160 bird species have been reported by eBirders.
 American and Least Bittern may be seen in winter, as well as more common long-legged waders.
 Winter is also the time to look for American Kestrel and ducks.
 During migration, numerous passerine species visit and mingle with resident species.
-Year-round, look for Wood Duck, Barred Owl, Wild Turkey, and many of the six species of woodpecker that reside here.
+Year-round, look for Wood Duck, Barred Owl, Wild Turkey, Red-headed Woodpecker and other woodpecker species.
 Nesting birds include Swallow-tailed Kite, Brown-headed Nuthatch, Eastern Bluebird and Bachman’s Sparrow.

-Insider’s Tip: Near the parking lot, a 1.6-mile trail loops around a lake (described as easy-to-moderate in difficulty and wheelchair accessible for a short distance) and provides an introduction to the many habitats and flora and fauna of the reserve: see Carlton Reserve Hikes.
-If planning a back country hike, be sure to check reserve websites, as trail conditions can change quickly.
-A great way to see the back country is to join a guided birding tour.
-The reserve offers two types of tours periodically from January through April; a carpool trek suitable for persons with limited mobility, and a 3-mile walking journey.
+Insider’s Tip: Near the parking lot, a .8-mile trail loops around a depression marsh.
+The hike is described as easy-to-moderate in difficulty, wheelchair accessible for a short distance and providing an introduction to the many habitats and flora and fauna of the reserve: see Carlton Reserve Hikes.
+If planning a back-country hike, be sure to check reserve websites, as trail conditions can change quickly.
+A great way to see the backcountry is to join a guided birding tour.
+The reserve has offered two types of tours periodically from December through April: a 3-mile walking journey and a carpool trek (suitable for persons with limited mobility).
+The carpool trek uses interior roads that otherwise are accessible only to authorized vehicles, and tour registration may fill quickly.
 Call the number above for information and registration.
-Guided birding tours also may be offered by the Venice Audubon Society; check their online trips and program list.
+Guided birding tours may also be offered by the Venice Audubon Society; check their “Events” list at https://www.veniceaudubon.org/events

 GPS Coordinates: 27.126763, -82.339479

 Featured Birds: Near ponds and at the boardwalks, look for herons, egrets, gulls, terns, Anhinga, Roseate Spoonbill, cormorants and coots.
 Wetlands breeding species often include Wood Duck, Limpkin, Black-necked Stilt, Purple and Common Gallinule, Least Bittern and King Rail.
-In winter, the wetlands provide a haven for Ring-necked Duck, Lesser Scaup, Northern Shoveler, Blue-winged Teal, Hooded Merganser, Belted Kingfisher and Sora.
-Watch for Indigo Bunting and House and Marsh Wren!
+In winter, the wetlands provide a haven for Ring-necked Duck, Lesser Scaup, Northern Shoveler, Blue-winged Teal, Hooded Merganser, Belted Kingfisher, Sora, Virginia Rail and American Bittern.
+Also watch for Indigo Bunting, and House and Marsh Wren.
 In bushy or wooded areas, look for woodpeckers and warblers.
-Keep an eye out for American Kestrel, and Cooper’s and Red-shouldered Hawk, as well as Osprey and Bald Eagle.
+Keep an eye out for American Kestrel, Cooper’s Hawk and Red-shouldered Hawk, as well as Osprey and Bald Eagle.
 In fall and winter, Northern Harrier patrol the fields.
-From April to mid-May, Bobolink visit the western side of the observation hill and berms nearby.
-At the Nature Center’s feeders, Nanday Parakeet and Bronzed Cowbird have become regular visitors, with Painted Bunting making their first feeder appearances in 2019.
+From April to mid-May, Bobolink visit the slopes of the observation hill where tall grass is left unmowed.
+At the Nature Center’s feeders, Nanday Parakeet, Bronzed Cowbird and Painted and Indigo Bunting now make annual appearances.
 Eastern Bluebird and Purple Martin regularly raise their young at nearby nesting boxes and houses.
 At Ackerman Park, look for gulls, terns, herons, egrets, gallinules, coots, Osprey and Bald Eagle and, in winter, Ring-necked Duck, Ruddy Duck, Lesser Scaup and both night-herons.

 Celery Fields Address: 6893 Palmer Boulevard, Sarasota, FL 34240